 False Translations of the Lord’s Day

-Concluding his book From Sabbath to the Lord’s Day, A. T. Lincoln wrote, “Of the New Testament texts it is only Revelation 1:10 with its designation of the first day of the week as the Lord’s Day that can indicate the theological significance that was attached to this day.”1
+Concluding his book From Sabbath to the Lord’s Day, A. T. Lincoln wrote, “Of the New Testament texts it is only Revelation 1:10 with its designation of the first day of the week as the Lord’s Day that can indicate the theological significance that was attached to this day.”

-The Greek text tells us that John was “in the Lord’s Day,” not “on the Lord’s Day.
-Of course, A. T. Lincoln knows this, but many other false translations have been made of early writings that lead us to believe that “the Lord’s Day” referred to a weekday in the early Church.
-In the 16th Century, Ussher translated “Lord’s life” in Ignatius letter to the Magnesians, as “Lord’s Day.”
-Others replaced “Lord’s Word” with “Lord’s Day,” and “Lord’s Holy Day” with “Lord’s Day” in Eusebius’ Church history.
-And in 1912, Kirsopp Lake added “Lord’s Day” to the Didache where the Greek inferred “Lord’s commandment.”
+The Greek text tells us that John was “in the Lord’s Day,” not “on the Lord’s Day.”
+Of course, A. T. Lincoln knows this, but many other false translations of early writings have led us to believe that “the Lord’s Day” in Revelation 1:10 refers to a weekday.
+In the 16th century, Ussher translated “Lord’s life” in Ignatius’s Letter to the Magnesians as “Lord’s Day.”
+Others replaced “Lord’s Word” with “Lord’s Day” and “Lord’s Holy Day” with “Lord’s Day” in Eusebius’s Church History.
+In 1912, Kirsopp Lake added “Lord’s Day” to the translation of The Didache, where the Greek inferred “Lord’s commandment.”

 The Annual Celebration of the Lord’s Day

-The Churches of Asia did not actually celebrate the resurrection, they remembered the Passover.
-But perhaps in response to the Quartodeciman debate, the churches of Egypt and North Africa began to celebrate the resurrection of the saints who will rise on the Lord’s Day.
+The churches of Asia did not actually celebrate the resurrection: they remembered the Passover.
+But perhaps in response to the Quartodeciman debate, the churches of Egypt and North Africa began to celebrate the resurrection of the saints, who will rise on the Lord’s Day.
 They called this annual celebration “The Lord’s Day.”
 Tertullian described it as the anniversary of the birthdays of those who will resurrect: “As often as the anniversary comes around, we make offerings for the dead as birthday honors.”

-In the Third Century, the expression “Lord’s Day” was used in no context other than the Easter celebration.
-Origen listed the Days of the resurrection season, as the Lord’s day, the Preparation, the Passover, and the Pentecost.
-Origen, and Tertullian compared the significance of the Lord’s Day to the Day of Pentecost.
+In Egypt and North Africa, the expression “the Lord’s Day” was used only in the context of the Easter celebration.
+Origen listed the days of the resurrection season as the Lord’s Day, the Preparation, the Passover, and the Pentecost.
+Both Origen and Tertullian compared the significance of the Lord’s Day to that of the Day of Pentecost.

-Jesus rose on Saturday
+Jesus Rose on a Saturday

-The Gospel of Matthew says, “After the Sabbath, as it began to “shine on” (ἐπιφωσκούσῃ) toward the next day of the week, Mary Magdelene and the other Mary came to look at the grave, and behold there was a great earthquake, for the Angel of the Lord descended from heaven and came and rolled away the stone.
+The Gospel of Matthew says, “After the Sabbath, as it began to ‘shine on’ (ἐπιφωσκούσῃ) toward the next day of the week, Mary Magdalene and the other Mary came to look at the grave, and behold, there was a great earthquake, for the Angel of the Lord descended from heaven and came and rolled away the stone.”

-Jewish days end at sunset.
+The Jewish days end at sunset.
 This is when a new day “dawns.”
-The sunset in Matthew is described by an obscure Greek word, epiphóskó (ἐπιφώσκω) “shine on.”
-This word is only otherwise used in our Bibles in Luke 23:54, to describe the evening when Jesus died, “it was the preparation day, and the Sabbath was (ἐπέφωσκεν) ‘shining on’ about to begin.”
-In the late 19th Century, we discovered a copy of the so-called Gospel of Peter, originally written in the second century.
-It used the same same word (ἐπέφωσκεν) ‘shining on,’ to clearly describe the sundown when Jesus was buried, and rose again.
+The sunset in Matthew is described by an obscure Greek word, epiphóskó (ἐπιφώσκω), which means “shine on.”
+This word is only otherwise used in Luke 23:54 to describe the evening when Jesus died: “It was the preparation day, and the Sabbath was shining on (ἐπέφωσκεν), about to begin.”
+The so-called Gospel of Peter, originally written in the 2nd century, used the same word “shining on” (ἐπέφωσκεν) to describe sundown, when Jesus was buried and rose again.
 This agrees with all accounts of the New Testament.

 The True History of Sunday

 In A.D.
-150, Justin Martyr was living in Rome and wrote to the Emperor, saying, “Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Saviour on the same day rose from the dead.
+150, Justin Martyr was living in Rome and wrote to the Emperor, saying, “Sunday is the day on which we all hold our common assembly because it is the first day on which God, having wrought a change in the darkness and matter, made the world, and Jesus Christ our Savior on the same day rose from the dead.”

 The Image and Mark of the Beast

 The image and mark of the beast are two significant themes of the Book of Revelation.
-Both false teachings are refuted in the first Chapter of Revelation.
-The meaning of the Lord’s Day in Revelation 1:10, is not Sunday, as the Church later claimed.
-And the many manifestations of the Spirit of Christ, in verses 13 to 16, explain the true relationship of Christ and God in the Bible.
-Christ was the Word, the firstborn spirit, who John called “the Beginning of the creation of God,” in Revelation 3:14.
+Both false teachings are refuted in the first chapter.
+The Lord’s Day in Revelation 1:10 does not refer to Sunday, as the Church later claimed, and the many manifestations of the Spirit of Christ in verses 13–16 explain the true relationship between Christ and God in the Bible.
+Christ was the Word, the firstborn spirit, whom John called “the beginning of the creation of God” in Revelation 3:14.